EnlightFragments/enlightfragments.github.io/content/2025-11-23-the-definition-of-real.md

 Reality is reality - a tautology, self-evident truth.
 It holds unshakably, beyond doubt.

-When a concept finds its essence in self-reference, and you are content with it, then it's real.
+When a concept can be defined if only by referencing itself, and you are content with it, then it's real to you.